souravkrojha/flutter-ghostchat/README.md

 # Download

-- You can download the Ghost Walls app from [here.](https://bughunter-99.github.io/flutter-clockwheel/docs/)
+- You can download the Ghost Walls app from [here.](https://bughunter-99.github.io/flutter-ghostchat/)

+#### you may have to reopen the app after sign in to use it properly